PayamDiba/SERGIO/README.md

 * reg_decay: decay rate of the regulator gene
 * tar_decay: decay rate of the target gene

-If you have a such a .csv file, build GRN using:
+If you have a such a .csv file, build GRN using (make sure that your GRN does not have cycles):

 ```python
 from SERGIO.GRN import grn_from_file